 - Split it up.
-Divide whatever you’re translating into sections: paragraphs, sentences, even individual words if you need to.
+Divide whatever you’re translating into sections—paragraphs, sentences or even individual words if that’s what you need.

-- Get the dictionary ready.
+- Get your dictionary ready.
 You can use an online dictionary or a physical one, whichever you prefer.

 - Start with the kanji.
 If the text you’re translating has no furigana, look up any unfamiliar kanji before you start.

 - Grasp the main idea.
-Read each sentence for meaning and try to translate it into the shortest possible form: subject, predicate and object.
+Read each sentence for meaning and try to translate it into the shortest possible form first: subject, predicate and object.